 Before either one can work you need to supply the Teleconsole with your iPhone number.

-To do so, tap the Settings button on the bottom right corner to access the Teleconsole's settings.
+To do so, tap the Settings button on the bottom right corner.

 The settings screen is divided into three categories - Channels, General, and Local Settings.
 Scroll down to LOCAL settings.